Adele has discovered cookbooks.

 Eclairs!

-What I love about her, is she's only thirteen and in her mind, anything is possible as she reads these cookbooks.
+What I love about Adele is that she's only thirteen, so in her mind, anything is possible as she reads these cookbooks.

 She doesn't have to work through failures/ baggage I've have to work through to try more difficult recipes.